snehagatlewar/The-Spark-Foundation-Internship/README.md

 Task 2 : Prediction Using Unsupervised ML

 In this task it is required to predict the optimum number of cluster for the iris data set .iris data set consists of 3 types of flower namely Iris-setosa Iris-versicolour and Iris-virginica.

+Task 3 : Exploratory Data Analysis - Retail

+In This Task, We Have To find Out The Weak Area Where We Can Work To Make More profit.